 The Nanoparticle Debate

-Over the past few years, there’s been a lot of talk about the safety of “nanoparticles.”
-You see, in the past, mineral sunblocks consisted of large enough particles so that they always remained white and chalky on the skin.
+Over the past few years, there’s been a lot of talk about the safety of “nanoparticles,” especially when it comes to nano zinc oxide.
+You see, in the past, mineral sunblocks consisted of large enough particles that they always remained white and chalky on the skin.
 More recently, many products have been formulated to reduce the size of the mineral particles, called nanoparticles, making them less visible on the skin.
 No more ghostly white-face — yay, right?

 However, there are concerns that nanoparticles may possibly pass THROUGH the skin (especially in pre-term babies and very young babies) and may be photo-reactive, forming free radicals that can cause cell damage.
 Those espousing this position recommend using only mineral sunblocks that contain “micronized” particles rather than nanoparticles.
 [Technically, a nanoparticle is any particle less than 100 nanometers in diameter, but a particle must actually be less than 50 nanometers to enter skin cells, less than 70 nanometers to enter the lungs, etc.] Got it?
 Okay good.